Darkov3/better-editables/README.md

 Bug Fixes:
 - enter on last element does not trigger tabbing to first element
+- when date time picker input is focused, all key events are prevented

 Improvements:
 - add step setting for number type